Developing New Technologies to Extend Care to All Families Affected by Autism

 “We can use advances in technology to continue to monitor and support individuals living with autism so they can have fulfilling jobs and take part in a wider range of social activities throughout their lifespan,” explains Abbeduto.

-Children in rural and other underserved populations tend to be diagnosed with ASD conditions later – leading to delayed treatment and worse outcomes over time.
+Children in rural and other underserved populations tend to be diagnosed with autism later – leading to delayed treatment and worse outcomes over time.

 Furthermore, virtual support groups could connect individuals with autism or their families to additional social skills workshops, helping them move to independence and easing some of the burden on caregivers.
 Smart homes, for example, could be used to provide prompts for when it’s time to take medication or a bath, and give cues for getting ready for work or making a meal.
 Autism experts partnering with engineers could also utilize robotics to realize new ways of providing therapies and medications.